jonathansillito/open-source-project-course/modules/creative/cps.md

 ## Reflecting

-Submit a one page reflection on the following questions.
+Submit a one-page reflection on the following questions.
 There is no "right answer" here, but you will be graded on how insightful your answers are and the depth of understanding displayed.

 * What tools did you use when applying CPS to an open source project?
 What effect did that have on the outcomes?
 * What did you learn from communicating with project members during the process?
-* What role do you see divergent and convergent thinking playing in software engineering work?
+* What role do you see divergent and convergent thinking playing in software engineering work in general and specifically in your work in the future?
-* What areas of your personal, church or professional life could benefit from creative problem solving?
+* What areas of your personal, church or professional life could benefit from creative problem-solving?